Graduate Certificate in Health Services Research and Development - now in block mode

 Where and when are the subjects taught?

-In 2013, courses will be offered at the University of Wollongong’s Sydney Business School, conveniently located at 1 Macquarie Place, Circular Quay in Sydney's CBD.
+In 2014, courses will be offered at the University of Wollongong’s Sydney Business School, currently conveniently located at 1 Macquarie Place, Circular Quay in Sydney's CBD.

-There will be two blocks of a fortnight each.
-The first block will be held on March 11-22 and will cover the first two subjects; Health Services Research Design, and Quantitative Analysis for Health Services Research.
-The second block will be held on September 2-13 and will cover Health Economics: Principles and Research Methods, and Health Services Evaluation and Development .
-This is convenient for those who are working full-time and can make arrangements for study-leave during these times, or for those who currently work in a part-time arrangement.
+This method of delivery is aimed at being convenient for those who are working full-time and can make arrangements for study-leave during these times, or for those who currently work in a part-time arrangement.
 Block mode minimises travel and overlap between work and study commitments and also facilitates mutual learning between the health professionals who undertake the course.

 The staff teaching the subjects are senior staff with extensive practical experience including:

-Professor Kathy Eagar: Professor Eagar is Director of the Australian Health Services Research Institute (AHSRI) and is involved in all aspects of the Institute’s work.
-Kathy has over twenty five years experience in the health and community care systems, during which she has divided her time almost equally between being a clinician, a senior manager and a health academic.
+Professor Kathy Eagar: Professor Eagar is Director of the Australian Health Services Research Institute and is involved in all aspects of the Institute’s work.
+She has over thirty five years of experience in the health and community care systems, during which she has divided her time between being a clinician, a senior manager and a health academic.
+She has authored over 350 articles, papers and reports on management, quality, outcomes, information systems and funding of the Australia and New Zealand health and community care systems.

 Professor David Steel: Professor Steel is Professor in Statistics and Director of the Centre for Statistical and Survey Methodology, University of Wollongong.
-Professor Steel has active links with industry, which includes projects with the Australian Bureau of Statistics, NZ Ministry of Health, NSW Health and Statistics New Zealand.
+David has active links with industry, which includes projects with ABS, NZ Ministry of Health, NSW Health and Statistics New Zealand.

 Professor Simon Eckermann: Professor Eckermann is Professor of Health Economics at the University of Wollongong and a member of the Centre for Health Service Development.
 Simon has extensive experience in teaching and applying decision analytic methods for economic analysis.